prawarpoudel/Intro-To-Algorithms/readme.md

 	else:
 		print("Algo Not working")
 ```

+An easier way to remember the complexity of Binary Seach algorithm is to watch that the array or our search space is divided into two halves every iteration.
+This makes it go for log2(length of array) time.
+Thus it is log2(n) algorithm.

+### **Sorting**

+Another indspensible part of algorithms study is the study of sorting algorithm.
+Following presents the sorting algorithms that we studied.

+### I:
+[TODO]

 ## Project 1:
 **Project 1** mainly consists of two classes, namely
  *sortEngine* (inside file helper.py) and